-(One magpie sharing its food with another magpie – activities like these are intriguing.
+(One Black-headed Jay sharing its food with another one – activities like these are intriguing.
 Instead of photographing birds sitting on a perch, this is what bird photographers should be aiming at.

 A request – I am not a bird photographer, so please consider that when you comment on poor quality of my bird photographs)

 Tips for excelling in bird photography –

 The other day, I was told that to photograph large predator birds, I should try on a sunny day and around noon time.
 Reason – it is hard for their prey to see them against the bright sun in the background.